What is the International Student Mentor Program?

-- Be a current F-1 degree-seeking international student at Augsburg College with a minimum of one academic year experience at Augsburg.
+- Be a current F-1 degree-seeking international student at Augsburg University with a minimum of one academic year experience at Augsburg.

 - Have a 2.50 overall cumulative grade point average (without being rounded) at the time of application and throughout your duration as an International Mentor.